keaSystemIntegration/gift-wishing/docs/choices.md

 In terms of scalability, the socket server can the be scaled horizontally by adding a a mechanism which can keep all the servers in sync.
 Socket.io provides different integrations such as Redis which would act as a message broker that would pass messages between each server.
 This way, if 2 friends are connected on 2 different servers, they will push the event to the Redis database which will redirect it to all the subscribed servers.

 ### Email Service
+The biggest choices that were discussed regarding the email service were the email service architecture, communication, and how generic it should be.

+#### Architecture
+As mentioned in the Architecture section of this document, and in the ```how_to``` document, the email service is a serverless function within a function app in Azure.
+The reason for this is that the email service is not expected to be a busy service, and does not need to be fast.
+Its primary functionality at the moment is to send invitation emails, and as it is expected to be a relatively rare occasion for a user to send invitation email, compared to the applications other functionalities, we’re okay with it taking a bit of time.
+So as we’re okay with the architecture's main drawback, and the pros of this architecture being significant, the main one being that it will be very cost efficient, the choice was easy.

+#### Communication
+Briefly discussed in the user service section in this document, at the start of this project we discussed the idea of having the email service receiving email requests from a durable queue setup with RabbitMQ.
+So the requests to the email service would be asynchronous, with such a setup, we’d have no reason to worry about speed, and we’d decouple this service from other services more distinctly.
+However, there were two problems with this approach, at first we had created the email service, sending email from a queue with RabbitMQ, and when researching creating the service as an Azure function, we saw that it was not possible to integrate an Azure function with RabbitMQ using consumable plan, at least not with NodeJS.

+This in and of itself wasn't a reason to abandon asynchronous communication, as we had an option of refactoring the code to consume from a Azure Queue Storage with an azure queue trigger function.

+However, there is a big user experience drawback with this approach, if the email service fails for some reason, the user would think they sent the invitation, while the invite might not be sent until a day or a few days later once the problem is realized and fixed.
+Assuming that the queue storage would successfully persist the message that was supposed to be sent, this wouldn’t be a big issue, however it is in our opinion, worse than the alternative HTTP trigger function approach.

+#### Generic abilities
+This sort of ties to the architectural approach for this function, it would’ve been quite easy to integrate a simple email module within the user service and send invitation emails from the user service.
+However, looking forward to possible future features of this application, for example sending birthday reminders, wishlist update notifications, etc, this approach was considered significantly better.
+Thinking even further, setting up the email service like this, keeping it as generic as we could manage, it is as decoupled as we could imagine, making it easy to reuse the code for this service in other applications, or simply use the same function in other applications.